Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Experimental Evaluation

 \subsection{Results discussion}

 Figure \ref{fig:speedup} illustrates the speedup achieved for each of our wave propagation models.
 All of our models show speedup for space order four discretization on both platforms.
-Acoustic benefits the most with around 1.6x, and TTI follows with 1.4x.
+Acoustic benefits the most with around 1.6x and TTI follows with around 1.44x.
 Elastic wave propagation is accelerated by 1.3x on Broadwell and 1.22x on Skylake.
-Concerning space order 8, which is a commonly used practice, we observe speedups of 1.1x or more for acoustic, elastic on Broadwell and acoustic, TTI on Skylake.
+Concerning space order 8, a commonly used practice, we observe speedups of 1.13x or more for acoustic, elastic on Broadwell and acoustic, TTI on Skylake.
 No significant performance gains are observed for space order 12, excluding some gains of around 5\% on Broadwell with isotropic elastic and TTI.
-Figure \ref{fig:roofline} shows the roofline performance of the isotropic acoustic kernels for the Broadwell microarchitecture.
+Figure \ref{fig:roofline} shows the isotropic acoustic kernels' roofline performance for the Broadwell microarchitecture.
 The roofline is a cache-aware roofline model representing cumulative (L1+L2+LLC+DRAM) traffic-based Arithmetic Intensity for application kernels \footnote{https://software.intel.com/content/www/us/en/develop/articles/integrated-roofline-model-with-intel-advisor.html}.
-We showcase improvement for the acoustic model breaking the roof of L3 cache.
+We showcase improvement for the acoustic model breaking the ceiling of the L3 cache.